 Will my online and mobile banking change?

 A: Not initially.
-During the transition period you will continue to use the same login credentials to access online and mobile banking.
-After the post-merger platform is selected you will be notified well in advance of any changes that might affect you.
+During the transition period, you will continue to use the same login credentials to access online and mobile banking.
+You will be notified well in advance of any changes that might affect you.

 Will my debit card still work?